The True Story of Shadow Kicker (and other Winningverse speculation)

 It makes so much sense, because he would clearly have to be an expert on the topic!
 Have legitimately studied it and be able to provide verifiable research to back up his views!
 Colonels are well known for their even-handed study of "dangerous sociopaths"!

-swicked wrote:But really!
+Well, she doesn't strike me as particularly incompetent, but yeah.
+Neither her time as a Guard cadet nor her weatherpony work seem likely to have included training for this.swicked wrote:But really!
 You know what else you can't become by merit of simply assuming you must be?

 A competent editor!

-swicked wrote:I need a "Psychoshy Approved!" stamp.
+:Dswicked wrote:I need a "Psychoshy Approved!" stamp.

-swicked wrote:She really should have more faith in her mother's ability to avoid dying.
+:)swicked wrote:She really should have more faith in her mother's ability to avoid dying.

 She's apparently faked it many times and, in the one alternate-universe instance in which she very nearly DID die, she ended up becoming immortal.
 Midnight really gives her mother far too little credit.